 - Our Community Hedge Fund offers financial support to community hedge planting or restoration projects

 I have some trees in pots / a mature tree in my garden.
 Can I donate it to The Tree Council?

 The Tree Council does not own any land and any tree planting which we are involved with is carried out through our Tree Wardens and member organisations.
 If you have trees which need a home you can contact a number of organisations in your local area: your district council, community groups, farms, schools, nurseries, garden centres, wildlife trusts, conservation organisations in the area (eg Groundwork, BTCV).
-You can also contact anyone who is holding an event in your area during National Tree Week who might like more trees to plant.
-See our events page for details.

 Who can I contact to give advice on the health / carry out work on a tree?